Evaguy/getChannelName/README.md

 that's why i've made this script using Apps Script!

+also, for some reasons this only works for youtube music. trying to use the script on a normal youtube link doesn't work, so now i gotta see what's wrong or what do i need to add in the script so that it works...

 ## how?
 it fetches YouTube's HTML, extracts the channel name via regex, removes " - Topic", adds a quote prefix to prevent auto-linking, and returns the clean artist name.